Illustration of Canned Biscuit Quiche Cups with Spinach and Bacon

 • Hot sauce on the side

-Preheat the oven to 375°F. Grease a standard muffin tin well with butter or nonstick spray.
-This step is important because biscuit dough can stick if the pan is not properly prepared.
+Preheat the oven to 375°F. Grease a standard muffin tin generously with butter or nonstick cooking spray.
+This is an important step because biscuit dough can cling to the pan if it is not well coated.

 Step 2: Cook the Bacon and Prepare the Spinach